 Controlled Asymmetric Quantum Dialogue Protocol

+Asymmetric quantum dialogue involving one controller

 As mentioned in the introduction, two legitimate communication users cannot exchange secret information without the assistance of the controller, which has substantially increased the security of the quantum communication.
 Hence, we have to consider the asymmetric capacity quantum dialogue protocol that contains the controller for the sake of maximizing the security and flexibility of the quantum communication.
-In this context, let us consider the case shown in figure 2, where the TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+In this context, let us consider the case shown in figure 2, where TP is responsible for the preparation of the initial state of the system, but also acts as a controller.

-Fig.2 This diagram shows the asymmetric quantum dialogue scheme with a controller, where the TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+Fig.2 This diagram shows the asymmetric quantum dialogue scheme with a controller, where TP is responsible for the preparation of the initial state of the system, but also acts as a controller.

 Phase A: Preparing the quantum entangled states and checking the distribution security of the sharing qubits

-Step 1: The TP prepares one sequence of N entangled states, chosen randomly from four Bell states{(A1, B1), (A2, B2), …, (AN-1, BN-1) , (AN, BN)} and another sequence of N entangled states, chosen randomly in sixteen cluster states{(C1, D1, E1, F1), (C2, D2, E2, F2), …, (CN-1, DN-1, EN-1, FN-1) , (CN, DN, EN, FN)}.
-Furthermore, the TP prepares two checking sequences P1 and P2 both of which are composed of N single qubits randomly in one of four states |0, |1, |+ and |- for the sake of guaranteeing that each qubit can be safely distributed to both Alice and Bob.
+Step 1: TP prepares one sequence of N entangled states, chosen randomly from four Bell states{(A1, B1), (A2, B2), …, (AN-1, BN-1) , (AN, BN)} and another sequence of N entangled states, chosen randomly in sixteen cluster states{(C1, D1, E1, F1), (C2, D2, E2, F2), …, (CN-1, DN-1, EN-1, FN-1) , (CN, DN, EN, FN)}.
+Furthermore, TP prepares two checking sequences P1 and P2 both of which are composed of N single qubits randomly in one of four states |0, |1, |+ and |- for the sake of guaranteeing that each qubit can be safely distributed to both Alice and Bob.

 Step 2: As mentioned at the beginning of this section, TP acts as a controller, which enhances the security of quantum communication between Alice and Bob by performing unitary operator on qubit Bn (n= 1, 2 , …, N).
 Hence, TP performs unitary operator On chosen randomly from Ui ( i = 1, 2, 3, 4 ) on qubit Bn, i.e. , { On(Bn) }, (n= 1, 2 , …, N).
 Additionally, TP divides the sequences into six strings and these strings can be denoted by: SA={ A1, A2, …, AN}, SB={ O1(B1), O2(B2), …, ON(BN)}, SC={C1, C2, …, CN}, SD={D1, D2, …, DN}, SE={E1, E2, …, EN}, SF={F1, F2, …, FN}.